 All dragonfly nymphs are fierce and voracious predators.
 They kill and eat any animal that they can catch including shrimp and fish of their size.
 Once dragonfly nymphs are in your aquarium they will start hunting non-stop until you deal with them.
 In some cases, they can even force to restart the aquarium.

 I know that some shrimp breeders lost whole shrimp colonies because of these kill machines.
-So today I will tell everything you need about them.
+So today I will tell everything you need to know about them.

 |Life span||Up to 5-7 year (from the egg stage)|

 |Size (adult damselfly )||vary between 2 cm to 8 cm (0.8 – 3.2 inches)|